Existence of the Chapman-Enskog solution and its relation with first-order dissipative fluid theories: Discussion

 Here, the transport coefficients $\tilde{\kappa}_i$, $\bar{\kappa}_i$, $\tilde{\pi}_i$, $\bar{\pi}_i$ and $\eta$ depend on the temperature and can in principle be computed by inverting $C$ for a particular collision model.

 Equations~(\ref{d1})-(\ref{pi2}) raise several non-trivial questions: \begin{enumerate} \item[Q1] Are both force-flux representations valid from the phenomenological point of view? \item[Q2] If so, how do they relate to each other and how can one interpret the various coefficients involved? \item[Q3] Which coefficients or combinations thereof are to be identified as the thermal conductivity and the shear and bulk viscosities? \item[Q4] When coupled to the balance equations~(\ref{Eq:Balance}), do Eqs. (\ref{d1}-\ref{pi1}) and/or Eqs. (\ref{d2}-\ref{pi2}) lead to a physically sound theory for relativistic dissipative fluids regarding hyperbolicity, causality and stability? \end{enumerate} The answers to these questions can be argued by considering the new proposals for first-order theories of relativistic dissipative fluids~\cite{pK19,BDNK_PRX}.
 In order to address the first three questions, in Appendix~\ref{App:G} we generalize the work by Kovtun \cite{pK19} to include the electromagnetic field and the additional freedom of adding terms proportional to the Euler equations (which are zero up to first order).
 This calculation shows that, even though $N^a$ and $T^{ab}$ can adopt the general form given in Eqs.~(\ref{g1}-\ref{g8}), involving $18$ coefficients, only five linear combinations thereof are frame-invariant and independent of the representation, that is, independent of the addition of the Euler equations.
+In order to describe these results, for definiteness we adopt the Eckart frame, in which case the first-order constitutive equations have the general form

-Two of them are related to viscous dissipation and can be readily associated with the shear and bulk viscosities $\eta$ and $\zeta$, respectively, where $\eta$ is given in Eqs.~(\ref{pi1},\ref{pi2}) and
+with coefficients $\pi_i$ and $\kappa_i$.
+Out of the five frame- and representation-invariant quantities, two of them are related to viscous dissipation and can be readily associated with the shear and bulk viscosities $\eta$ and $\zeta$, respectively, where